kdaily/aws-cli/proposals/pr-contrib-guide.md

 #### Competing priorities and limited bandwidth

-There are [TBD] open issues that have upvotes or reactions from multiple users, indicating broader interest.
+There are 151 open issues that have upvotes or reactions from five or more users, indicating broader interest.
 That volume is not tractable for the maintainers to implement themselves.
 Community members need to be able to contribute more easily while balancing the efforts of maintainers to conduct thorough reviews of